flynnbr11/QMLA/docs/overview.rst

 In order to tailor :term:`QMLA` to a user's needs, they must design a bespoke :ref:`section_exploration_strategies`.
-That is, the user must write a class building upong and inheriting from :class:`~qmla.exploration_strategies.ExplorationStrategy`, encompassing all of the logic required to achieve their use case, for example by incorporating a genetic algorithm within the method called upon for constructing new candidates, :meth:`~qmla.exploration_strategies.ExplorationStrategy.generate_models`.
+That is, the user must write a class building upon and inheriting from :class:`~qmla.exploration_strategies.ExplorationStrategy`, encompassing all of the logic required to achieve their use case, for example by incorporating a genetic algorithm within the method called upon for constructing new candidates, :meth:`~qmla.exploration_strategies.ExplorationStrategy.generate_models`.
 Then, that class must be available to :func:`~qmla.get_exploration_class`, by ensuring it is included in one of the ``import`` statements in ``qmla/exploration_strategies/__init__.py``.
 Finally, instruct :term:`QMLA` to use that :term:`ES` for a run in the launch script (see :ref:`section_launch`).
+These steps are laid out in full in :ref:`section_tutorial`.